timesphere-systems/timesphere/README.md

 - In the OAuth2/OIDC tab, scroll down and add scopes, select Oauth2/OIDC login and login as such
 - Retrieve JWT, click authorize in the fastAPI docs, and paste the JWT in the token field

-`docker-compose up`
+`docker-compose -f docker-compose.local.yaml up`

 This starts the container stack, and by default you should be able to access the app at [localhost](http://localhost).
-Press Ctrl+C to stop the containers, and `docker-compose down` to remove them.
+Press Ctrl+C to stop the containers, and `docker-compose -f docker-compose.local.yaml down` to remove them.

-If you need to reset the database, run `docker-compose down` and then `docker volume rm timesphere_postgres-data`.
+If you need to reset the database, run `docker-compose -f docker-compose.local.yaml down` and then `docker volume rm timesphere_postgres-data`.
 This will remove the database and all data.

 ## General